federid/helm-charts/README.md

 # Federid Helm Chart

-This Helm chart deploys FederID components, including a webhook and SPIFFE helper, into a Kubernetes cluster.
+This Helm chart deploys federid components, including a webhook and SPIFFE helper, into a Kubernetes cluster.
 It provides configuration options for scaling, service definitions, security contexts, and more.

 ## Prerequisites